asalexanderlee/bootcamp-3/README.md

 * What's the difference between GET, POST, PUT, DELETE?
 When do you use each?
 * How do CRUD and REST relate?
-* Why is a JSON object represented as a string?
+* Why is JSON represented as a string?
 * Why do you think we are using JSON instead of XML?

 # Challenge